Kelsey Brooke De Santis was born in Burbank, CA on August 30, 1988. She grew up in Lancaster, CA with her mother, Kat, and brother, Kyle.

 As an MP, Kelsey continued to hone her martial arts skills both during work and in her spare time at Lloyd Irvin’s gym in Maryland.
 Around this time she met George “Loaded” Lockhart, a fellow Marine and fighter who invited Kelsey to the Martial Arts Center of Excellence (MACE), the hub of the Marine Corps Martial Arts Program (MCMAP).
 A year later, Kelsey went through the MACE course to become a Martial Arts Instructor Trainer.

 Becoming a member of the MACE was a dream come true for Kelsey.
 She couldn’t have been happier to serve under Lieutenant Colonel Joseph Shusko and train every day with some of the most inspiring and sound minded Marines.
+It just so happens that Kelsey invited Justin Timberlake to the Marine Corps Ball via YouTube because she was compelled to do so because of his response to Mila Kunis being invited (Link to interview is under videos & full story about the ball is under Blog page).
 Kelsey ended her active duty while serving at the MACE in January of 2012.